PrincetonUniversity/intro_ml_libs/spark/README.md

 - Lazy evaluation is used.
 Operations in the Spark script which transform an RDD are translated to a node in a computation graph instead of being immediately evaluated.
 Actions cause the graph to be evaluated.
 Intermediate results can be cached in memory and/or disk.

 Spark 3 is available on the Princeton HPC clusters.
-See the [Python API](https://spark.apache.org/docs/3.2.0/api/python/).
-See the Research Computing [knowledge base page](https://researchcomputing.princeton.edu/support/knowledge-base/spark).
+See the [Python API](https://spark.apache.org/docs/3.2.0/api/python/) and the Research Computing [knowledge base page](https://researchcomputing.princeton.edu/support/knowledge-base/spark) for Spark.

 ## A Simple DataFrame